 Unionized Position Code

-Bachelor’s degree in communications, English, journalism,
+- Bachelor’s degree in communications, marketing or a related

-with both academic communications and college admissions marketing
+communications and college admissions marketing.

 Job Specific Qualifications